cyph3r42/klipper-config-e3pro/README.md

 This is my current klipper config for the Creality Ender 3 Pro

 I have the following mods:
-SKR Pico V1
+- SKR Pico V1
-Dual Z
+- Dual Z
-BL Touch
+- BL Touch
-Micro Swiss Direct Drive
+- Micro Swiss Direct Drive
-Tasmota power switch
+- Tasmota flashed WiFi power switch

 The macros are not original work.
 I've collected them from a variety of sources and have performed some minor modifications